ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 `Content-Type` MUST be `application/alto-propmap+json`.

-The body of the second part MUST be a JSON object with the same format as defined in Section 4.6 of [](#I-D.ietf-alto-unified-props-new), where the `property-map` field MUST contain all properties appeared in `ane-equiv-properties` and `ane-additional-properties`, if present, for all ANE identifiers that exists in the first part.
+The body of the second part MUST be a JSON object with the same format as defined in Section 4.6 of [](#I-D.ietf-alto-unified-props-new).
 The JSON object MUST include the `dependent-vtags` field in the `meta` field.
-The value of the `dependent-vtags` field MUST be an array with a single VersionTag object as defined by section 10.3 of [](#RFC7285).
-The `resource-id` of this VersionTag MUST be the value of `Resource-Id` header of the first part.
-The `tag` of this VersionTag MUST be the `tag` of `vtag` of the first part body.
+The value of the `dependent-vtags` field MUST be an array of VersionTag objects as defined by Section 10.3 of [](#RFC7285).
+The `vtag` of the first part MUST be included in the `dependent-vtags`.
+If `persistent-entities` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
+The PropertyMapData has one member for each ANE identifier that appears in the first part, where the EntityProps has one member for each property requested by the client if applicable.